jonelo/jacksum/README.md

 Data integrity ensures that data items have not been changed, destroyed, or lost in an unauthorized or accidental manner since they were created, transmitted, or stored.

-As a file integrity software Jacksum can generate, store, and compare hash values to detect changes made to files.
+As being a file/data integrity software Jacksum can generate, store, and compare hash values to detect changes made to files.
 Actually it can detect matching, non-matching, missing, and new files.

 Example: